gsilvadoliveira/REU_Summer2016/README.md

-# REU_Summer2016
+# REU Project, Summer 2016 - NC State

-Research Project - Regular Expressions - NCSU REU - Summer 2016
+All the files on this repository are being used for studies.
+None of them are being used with commercial purposes.